 Click the Email button in the left navigation bar to email an article to yourself or someone else.
 When you click this button, a new window containing a form will open.
 You must enter your name, your email address, and the recipient’s email address.
 If you wish to send the article to yourself, put your own email address in the field for the recipient’s email address.

 You may also enter an optional greeting/message to the recipient and attach images from the article to your email if you wish.
 The article citation will also be included in the email in MLA (Modern Language Association) format or APA (American Psychological Association) format.

 Email messages, in rare cases, may take up to an hour to be received after they are sent.
 If you have trouble receiving email sent from the site, please check your email junk mailbox or filter, or check the spelling of the email address to which you are sending.

 Click the Cite This Article button in the left navigation bar to see the article citation in MLA (Modern Language Association) format or APA (American Psychological Association) format.
 A new window will open to display the citation.

 Each article has a glossary that features key terms found in that article.
 To view the glossary for any article, click the Glossary link that appears in that article’s table of contents in the left navigation bar.
 To view key terms within an article, place your cursor on the bold text.

 The article glossaries have been custom-created by Rosen editors to be age-appropriate and relevant to Life Science content for grades 3 to 6.

-Usage statistics will be available for PowerKnowledge Life Science in March 2011.
+Usage statistics are available for PowerKnowledge Life Science.

 You can view your account information and usage statistics from throughout the site.
 First, log into the site as a subscriber.
 Then click the link to Resources for Teachers/Librarians in the left navigation bar.
 From the Resources for Teachers/Librarians page, click the link to Usage Statistics in the left navigation bar.
 Then simply log in with your administrative username and password to access your account information and usage statistics.